• Skip to main content

 Ventilation systems with heat recovery

 IBN-Team 17.
-October 2014 Posts
+October 2014 IBN Building

 In some building biology circles, the necessity of a ventilation system is a subject of heated debate.
 Sometimes supporters and opponents butt heads with each other, without either side giving an inch.
 Because of this situation, we decided to have installed three different ventilation systems with heat recovery in three different user areas (I showroom / meeting room on ground floor, II suite on ground floor, and III offices on upper floor) so that we can (a) make our own experience and gain insight regarding air quality and energy efficiency, (b) carry out monitoring, and (c) test the systems with different components (e.g. filters, controls).